Namratha1305/Sign-Language-Detection-with-NLP/README.md

 │   └── 📄 max_sequence_len.pkl
 └── 📄 README.md

-GitHub Repository Files
-Here is what you should put in your GitHub repository.

-✅ Files to Upload:
-chat_app.py: The main, final application.
-This is the most important file.

-data_collector.py: The script for collecting new sign data.

-train_sign_model.py: The script for training the sign recognition model.

-large_text_corpus.txt: The text file used to train your word suggester.
-It's good practice to include the data you used.

-requirements.txt: This is a crucial file that lists all the libraries your project needs.
-You can create it by running this command in your activated virtual environment:

-pip freeze > requirements.txt

-README.md: The file I just created for you.

-Your Trained Models:

-best_sign_model.keras

-word_predictor.keras

-word_tokenizer.pkl

-max_sequence_len.pkl

 Important: It's a good idea to put these model files into a separate folder (e.g., models/) to keep your repository clean. model).